lstratta/lstratta.github.io/_posts/2023-02-11-getting-started-with-kotlin-and-spring-boot.md

 If you would like to see all the code above inside the project itself, checkout my <a href="https://github.com/lstratta/kotlin-guide/tree/main/tutorials/getting-started-kotlin-spring-boot/superapp" target="_blank">GitHub repo here for the project here</a>.

-If you found this guide helpful, feel free to share it with friends.
+If you found this guide helpful, feel free to share it with friends and give it a star over <a href="https://github.com/lstratta/kotlin-guide/" target="_blank">on my GitHub</a>.

 Until next time!